seba-sanchis/instagram-clone/README.md

 ## Available Scripts

-In the project directory, you can run:
+Install packages and all dependencies for both client and server side.

 ```bash
     npm i
 ```

-Install packages and all dependencies for both client and server side.
+Runs the app in the development mode for both client and server side.

 ```bash
     npm start
 ```

-Runs the app in the development mode for both client and server side.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Learn More

+To learn more about this project, take a look at the following resources:

+- [MongoDB](https://www.mongodb.com/) - source-available cross-platform document-oriented database program.
+- [ExpressJS](https://expressjs.com/) - backend web application framework for building RESTful APIs with Node.js.
+- [React](https://reactjs.org/) - open-source frontend JavaScript library for building user interfaces based on components.
+- [Redux](https://redux.js.org/) - open-source JavaScript library for managing and centralizing application state.
+- [NodeJS](https://nodejs.org/en/) - backend JavaScript runtime environment, runs on the V8 JavaScript Engine and executes JavaScript code outside a web browser.
+- [Sass](https://sass-lang.com/) - preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets.

+## Deployment

+Application hosted on AWS: https://social-media.sebastiansanchis.com/